DavisChappins/CondorWorldServerUDP_py/README.md

 ## Configuration

-- **Sniff port**: Update `SNIFF_PORT` at the top of `sniffAndDecodeUDP.py` if your game/server uses a different port.
 - **Permissions**: If you get a permission error, re-run as Administrator.

 ## Known Limitations

 - **Admin + Npcap required** on Windows for live sniffing.
+- **Condor 3 landscapes required** for coordinate conversion.
+The script needs access to `C:\Condor3\Landscapes\` with valid `.trn` files.
-- **G-Force displayed as “(incorrect)”**.
+- **G-Force displayed as "(incorrect)"**.
 The magnitude is computed from raw accel vectors and divided by g; may not match in-game UI.
 - **Identity parsing is heuristic**. `parse_identity_packet()` scans length-prefixed ASCII; fields may occasionally misalign or be missing.
 - **FPL reconstruction is best-effort**.
 The .fpl is written only after task, settings, and disabled-airspace data are sufficiently observed; content may be incomplete if packets were missed.
-- **Lat/Lon accuracy** depends on the conversion path.
-The NaviCon path needs `AA3.trn` and the 32-bit helper; the fallback model is approximate.
 - **Windows-focused**.
 Sniffing path is validated on Windows; other platforms are untested here.

 ## Troubleshooting
 - **No packets show up**:
-  - Verify the correct port (`SNIFF_PORT`) and that traffic is local to the machine.
+  - Verify the correct port and that traffic is local to the machine.
-  - Ensure Npcap is installed and you’re running the shell as Administrator.
+  - Ensure Npcap is installed and you're running as Administrator.
   - Check Windows Firewall rules.
+- **Landscape not found**:
+  - Ensure the landscape is installed in `C:\Condor3\Landscapes\{landscape}\`
+  - Verify the `.trn` file exists: `C:\Condor3\Landscapes\{landscape}\{landscape}.trn`
+  - The dashboard will only show landscapes with valid `.trn` files.
 - **Lat/Lon conversion errors**:
-  - Confirm `AA3.trn` and `Condor3XY2LatLon.exe` are in the repo root for the NaviCon path.
+  - Confirm `Condor3XY2LatLon.exe` is in the repo root.
-  - If missing, install NumPy and rely on the fallback converter.
+  - Verify the selected landscape's `.trn` file exists and is accessible.
 - **.fpl not written**:
   - You may not have captured all required packets yet (task + settings + full/known disabled-airspaces).
+- **Dashboard won't start**:
+  - Ensure Flask is installed: `pip install flask`
+  - Check if port 5001 is already in use.

 ## License